bjelinek42/groupGrub-back/README.md

 Usernames and passwords can be found in seeds file

+View on heroku (still a work in progress): https://desolate-shore-45884.herokuapp.com/

 ## Installation

 Uses Ruby 3.0.3 and Rails 7.0.2.3.
 Clone and bundle install